sakhtar-git/cucumber-ruby-api/README.md

 #### Steps to install gems
  * create Gemfile
  * $ bundle install
-In case you experience any issue in installing gem unf_ext ( make: g++: Command not found ), please run this
+In case you experience any issue in installing gem rest-client / unf_ext ( make: g++: Command not found ), please run this
                           $ sudo apt-get install build-essential
  * Gemfile.lock is created.
  * Make sure gems are installed. $ gem list